cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 * Use by applications
 * Interoperability considerations, potential "dark corners"

+CBOR defines an interchange format for various kinds of number-like data items, some right in {{STD94}}, some via the definition of additional tags (see also {{sec-float}}).
+Implementations on a specific platform will want to map the transferred data items into the data types available on the platform or new data types defined by the CBOR implementation.
+The ranges of the various formats provided for numbers in the interchange format are not always congruent with the platform types of a specific platform, so some design effort may be required to define a platform-specific API.
+Apart from a relatively strong dividing line between integer and floating point data items, the interchanged data items make no statement on which platform-specific type should be used to ingest the item into.
+Designers of CBOR-based protocols can decide to define their application data types with a view to platform types that are likely to be available on the target platforms.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged-bcp}

 Terms and definitions from {{-cbor}}, {{-cddl}}, and {{IEEE754}} apply.

+The somewhat stilted term "floating point datum" from {{IEEE754}} (a superset of "floating point number") is usually expressed as "floating point value" .
+(Note that {{RFC8949}} is not always very precise in this, using the term "floating point number" almost as a synonym for "floating point value".)

 # Integer Numbers {#sec-int}